 Our most recent project involved studying the kinematics of all sources observed at 20 or more epochs over the first 50 experiments in the database (from 1994-2003), for the purpose of measuring jet accelerations.
 It entailed the production and analysis of 2753 global VLBI images of 68 sources.
 Results from this project were published in 2012.

 Read the 2012 Astrophysical Journal Paper on this project.

 Download the model-fit table (Table 3) from this paper.

 Download the accelerations table (Table 6) from this paper.

-A past project investigated the kinematics of all sources observed at 3 or more epochs over the first five years of the database (from 1994-1998), and included the analysis of 966 images of 87 sources.
+A past project investigated the kinematics of all sources observed at 3 or more epochs over the first five years of the database (from 1994-1998), and entailed the production and analysis of 966 images of 87 sources.
 The results of this phase of the project were published in 2007.

-Links to other large VLBI surveys: the MOJAVE survey, the NRAO 2cm survey, the VIPS survey, the VCS survey, the Caltech-Jodrell Bank Survey.
+The MOJAVE survey, the VLBA 2cm survey, the VIPS survey, the VCS survey, and the Caltech-Jodrell Bank Survey.

 Whittier undergraduates Suzanne Fodor, Deyan Tabakov, Mehreen Mahmud, Jeremy Milne, Kalina Gospodinova, Ghalib Bello, Dipesh Bhattarai, Niraj Pant, Corey Nichols, Christopher Marvin, Joshua Arenson, Vivian Tiet, Faraz Zaerpoor, and Jon-Paul Cook have all participated in the Quasar Research Program at Whittier College.